The

 The Greatest Mass Extinction

-extinction, hitting both aquatic and terrestrial environments.
+that hit both aquatic and terrestrial environments.
+It

-It is estimated that 75 to 90 percent of all living species
+is estimated that 75 to 90 percent of all living species

 became extinct over a period of 10 million years (Stanley,